srikanth-narayanan/CarND-Advanced-Lane-Lines/README.md

 ![L Channel][image3]

- - A combined binary image of the `LUV` and `LAB` colourspace of the image was able to isolate the lane line.
-The code lines are the cells 13 to 21.
+ - A combined binary image of the `LUV` and `Lab` colourspace of the image was able to isolate the lane line.
+The code lines are foudn in the cells 13 to 21.

 ![Combined Binary][image5]